Paula Brosnahan Paula Brosnahan

 Auckland

-Paula advises public and commercial clients on the resource management and environmental aspects of developments, retail and infrastructure projects, land transport matters, due diligence investigations and Overseas Investment Act issues.
+She works with public and commercial clients on the resource management and environmental aspects of developments, retail projects, land transport matters, due diligence investigations and Overseas Investment Act issues.

-She is recognised as a Leading Individual by Legal 500 Asia Pacific 2024 and ranked as a Notable Practitioner by IFLR1000 2023.
+Paula is recognised as a Leading Partner by Legal 500 Asia Pacific 2026 and ranked as a Notable Practitioner by IFLR1000 2025.

 Recent highlights

-• Advised Waka Kotahi NZ Transport Agency on the initial planning and consenting phase of the proposed additional Waitematā Harbour crossing project.
+• Advising Waka Kotahi NZ Transport Agency on the initial planning including the Indicative Business Case and consenting phase of the planned additional Waitematā Harbour crossing project.

-• Overseen and managed property assessments for the resource management components of the Overseas Investment Act.
+• Overseeing and managing property assessments for the resource management components of the Overseas Investment Act.

 Paula's insights